 Baronci has 22 years of analytic and representational experience at national and international levels in the aviation sector, representing both airport and airline industries.
 He is very familiar with the ACI community, having previously served as the director of economics at ACI World in Montreal and senior policy manager at ACI Europe in Brussels.

 He has also served as secretary general of Assaeroporti, the Italian airport operators association, and assistant director and air traffic management infrastructure expert at the International Air Transport Association.

 Baronci, a native of Italy, holds an executive master’s degree in business administration from University of Warwick in the United Kingdom and graduated with a law degree from Sapienza University of Rome, Italy.
 He is married with two children.

 Dini Indrawati Septiani, as the Indonesia country director of Asian Venture Philanthropy Network (AVPN), leads strategy, operational, and funding activities in developing the social investment ecosystem in Indonesia.
 She promotes partnerships and innovative collaboration as the key enablers of a sustainable future in Indonesia.

-Her background of 21 years of experience in finance, social enterprises, and international nongovernment organizations in Japan, Indonesia, and Singapore have equipped her with a unique set of skills and perspectives that help her build a strong engagement with the Government of Indonesia, and also attract dozens of social impact players leveraging everything from grants to debt and equity across the continuum of capital.
+She has 21 years of experience in finance, social enterprises, and international nongovernment organizations in Japan, Indonesia, and Singapore, equipping her with a unique set of skills and perspectives that help her build a strong engagement with the Government of Indonesia, while also connecting her to dozens of social impact players leveraging everything from grants to debt and equity across the continuum of capital.